11 Best Hikes In South America

 The Fitz Roy trek is located on the northern tip of the Parque Nacional Los Glaciers, one of the most stunning of its kind.

-This hike is definitely one of Argentina’s most famous treks and also one of its hardest.
-Although not particularly high, the ascent is noted as being one of the hardest.
+This hike is definitely one of the most famous treks in Argentina and also one of the hardest.
+Although the day hike version is pretty easy.

-We’d recommend the Fitz Roy trek to experienced mountaineers.
+We’d recommend the Fitz Roy trek to anyone visiting the town of El Chalten.
 Those who relish the backdrop of rocks and ice will love this hike too.

 Chile-Launches-A-New-Epic-Patagonia-Route-4

-If off-the-beaten track is your thing, look no further than the Montes Martial Ciruit trek, Patagonia.
+If off-the-beaten track is your thing, look no further than the Montes Martial Ciruit trek in Patagonia.

 It is the ideal hike for those wishing to explore some of South America’s most scenic and unexplored areas.
 While on trek, you are able to camp next to gorgeous lakes and lagoons.
 Moreover, the breath-taking forests of Tierra Del Fuego National Park are something you’ll never forget.